 Student movement around school

-Attendance at detention cannot be rearranged for personal reasons – formal detentions will be set for sixty minutes and may be set on the day.
+Attendance at detention cannot be rearranged for personal reasons – formal detentions will be set for sixty minutes and can be set for the end of the same day.
 There is no legal requirement to give 24 hours’ notice but we will endeavour to do this if possible.
 If a detention is set for the same day as issued then parents will be informed via text message

-Students must have a fully equipped pencil case and planner.
+Students must have a fully equipped pencil case, knowledge organiser and planner.
 Complete silence will be maintained throughout all detentions and a form explaining the reason for the detention will be completed by the student and signed off by a member of staff.

-Unacceptable behaviour in the detention room may result in an exclusion from school.
+Unacceptable behaviour in the detention room may result in a suspension from school.

 Please refer to the Behaviour for Learning Policy for further details